basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 `Leader ready` | States whether the ensemble's leader is ready to respond to requests.
 If not, requests to the ensemble will fail.
 `Peers` | A list of peer vnodes associated with the ensemble.<br /><ul><li><code>Peer</code> --- The ID of the peer</li><li><code>Status</code> --- Whether the peer is a leader or a follower</li><li><code>Trusted</code> --- Whether the peer's Merkle tree is currently considered trusted or not</li><li><code>Epoch</code> --- The current consensus epoch for the peer.
 The epoch is incremented each time the leader changes.</li><li><code>Node</code> --- The node on which the peer resides.</li></ul>

+More informatino on leaders, peers, Merkle trees, and other details can be found in [[Implementation Details|Managing Strong Consistency#Implementation-Details]] below.

 ## Implementation Details

 Strong consistency in Riak is handled by a subsystem called [`riak_ensemble`](https://github.com/basho/riak_ensemble/tree/feature/add-docs/doc).
-This system functions differently from other systems in Riak in a number of ways, and many of these differences are important for operators configuring strong consistency.
+This system functions differently from other systems in Riak in a number of ways, and many of these differences are important for operators configuring their cluster's usage of strong consistency.

 ### Basic Operations

 The first major difference is that strongly consistent Riak involves a different set of operations from [[eventually consistent|Eventual Consistency]] Riak.
 In strongly consistent buckets, there are four types of atomic operations on objects:

 * **Get** operations work just as they do against non-strongly-consistent keys, but with two crucial differences: